navkar/Predictions/README.md

 * :fire: Self-sufficiency (vegetable garden)
 * :mask: Survival skills (prevention from immunity based viruses & stupid people)

+> The two most powerful warriors are patience and time. - Leo Tolstoy

 #### USA 2023 :us:
 * Biden would be forced to resign, Kamala will be a short-term president.
 Possibility of declaration of constitutional crisis before the summer of 2023
 * April - June (possible civil unrest in US)